nicolas-cusan/tailwind-clamp/README.md

 - Possibility to use small to large, large to small, negative to positive, positive to negative and negative to negative values.
 (Negative values only work on properties that allow them, e.g. `margin`)
 - Supports `px`, `rem` and `em` units.
 - Support `text` values with multiple properties (`fontSize`, `lineHeight`, `letterSpacing`).
-- Support using defined in the Tailwind CSS configuration file, arbitrary values or a combination.
+- Supports using values defined in the Tailwind CSS configuration file, arbitrary values or a combination.
 - Helper function to create clamped values directly in your config file.

 ## Installation